MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/guest-access-in-smb2-is-disabled-by-default.md

 #### Guidance

 This event indicates that an administrator has enabled insecure guest logons.
 An insecure guest logon occurs when a server logs on the user as an unauthenticated guest.
 It typically occurs in response to an authentication failure.
 Guest logons do not support standard security features, such as signing and encryption.
 So, allowing guest logons makes the client vulnerable to man-in-the-middle attacks that can expose sensitive data on the network.
 Windows disables insecure guest logons by default.
-Microsoft recommends that you do not enable insecure guest logons.
+We recommend that you don't enable insecure guest logons.

 ## Cause

 This change in default behavior is by design and is recommended by Microsoft for security.

 A malicious computer that impersonates a legitimate file server could allow users to connect as guests without their knowledge.
-Microsoft recommends that you do not change this default setting.
+We recommend that you don't change this default setting.
 If a remote device is configured to use guest credentials, an administrator should disable guest access to that remote device and configure correct authentication and authorization.

 Windows and Windows Server have not enabled guest access or allowed remote users to connect as guest or anonymous users since Windows 2000.
 Only third-party remote devices might require guest access by default.
 Microsoft-provided operating systems do not.